tektoncd/pipeline/docs/Concepts.md

 Examples of pipelines with more complex DAGs are [here](../examples/)

-### PipelineResources
+#### PipelineResources

 `PipelinesResources` in a pipeline are the set of objects that are going to be used as inputs to a [`Task`](#Task) and can be output of [`Task`](#Task) .

 For example:

-- A task's input could be a GitHub source which contains your application code.
+- A Task's input could be a GitHub source which contains your application code.
-- A task's output can be your application container image which can be then deployed in a cluster.
+- A Task's output can be your application container image which can be then deployed in a cluster.
-- A task's output can be a jar file to be uploaded to a storage bucket.
+- A Task's output can be a jar file to be uploaded to a storage bucket.

-Read more on PipelineResources and their types [here](./using.md)
+Read more on `PipelineResources` and their types [here](./using.md)

-`PipelineResources` in a pipeline are the set of objects that are going to be used as inputs and outputs of a `TaskRun`.
+`PipelineResources` in a Pipeline are the set of objects that are going to be used as inputs and outputs of a `TaskRun`.

-### Runs
+#### Runs

-To invoke a [`Pipeline`](#pipeline) or a [`Task`](#task), you must create a corresponding `Run`:
+To invoke a [`Pipeline`](#pipeline) or a [`Task`](#task), you must create a corresponding `Run` object:

 - [TaskRun](#taskrun)
 - [PipelineRun](#pipelinerun)

-#### TaskRun
+##### TaskRun

-Creating a `TaskRun` will invoke a [Task](#task), running all of the steps until completion or failure.
-Creating a `TaskRun` will require satisfying all of the input requirements of the `Task`.
+Creating a `TaskRun` invokes a [Task](#task), running all of the steps until completion or failure.
+Creating a `TaskRun` requires satisfying all of the input requirements of the `Task`.

 `TaskRun` definition includes `inputs`, `outputs` for `Task` referred in spec.

-Input resource includes name and reference to pipeline resource and optionally `paths`. `paths` will be used by `TaskRun` as the resource's new source paths i.e., copy the resource from specified list of paths. `TaskRun` expects the folder and contents to be already present in specified paths. `paths` feature could be used to provide extra files or altered version of existing resource before execution of steps.
+Input resource includes name and reference to pipeline resource and optionally `paths`.
+The `paths` are used by `TaskRun` as the resource's new source paths i.e., copy the resource from specified list of paths. `TaskRun` expects the folder and contents to be already present in specified paths.
+The `paths` feature could be used to provide extra files or altered version of existing resource before execution of steps.

-Output resource includes name and reference to pipeline resource and optionally `paths`. `paths` will be used by `TaskRun` as the resource's new destination paths i.e., copy the resource entirely to specified paths. `TaskRun` will be responsible for creating required directories and copying contents over. `paths` feature could be used to inspect the results of taskrun after execution of steps.
+Output resource includes name and reference to pipeline resource and optionally `paths`.
+The `paths` are used by `TaskRun` as the resource's new destination paths i.e., copy the resource entirely to specified paths. `TaskRun` will be responsible for creating required directories and copying contents over.
+The `paths` feature could be used to inspect the results of taskrun after execution of steps.

-`paths` feature for input and output resource is heavily used to pass same version of resources across tasks in context of pipelinerun.
+The `paths` feature for input and output resource is heavily used to pass same version of resources across tasks in context of pipelinerun.

 In the following example, task and taskrun are defined with input resource, output resource and step which builds war artifact.
-After execution of taskrun(`volume-taskrun`), `custom` volume will have entire resource `java-git-resource`(including the war artifact) copied to the destination path `/custom/workspace/`.
+After execution of Taskrun (`volume-taskrun`), `custom` volume has the entire resource `java-git-resource` (including the war artifact) copied to the destination path `/custom/workspace/`.

 ```yaml